 By gathering data on where your prospects heard about your brand, and which of your content they have engaged with, you can segment your audience so each person receives content that is relevant to their interests.

-Your emails should also have proper HTML formatting.
 Badly-coded emails can get filtered out by ESPs.
-Say you make it past the ESP filters with a poorly designed email.
-Your readers may send your emails to spam if they don’t like what they see.
+Even if your email makes it past ESP filters, a poorly designed email may make your readers more likely to mark it as spam if it renders poorly.
 Poor email formatting can give a poor impression, leading to lower engagement, and a lower domain reputation.

-In most cases, a plain text email will perform better, and make it through more spam filters than an overly complicated or poorly formatted one.
+If in doubt, in most cases a plain text email will perform better and make it through spam filters easier than a poorly formatted one.